zjnolen/PopGLen/README.md

   Mappability estimated with GenMap[^20] and converted to 'pileup mappability' using a custom script.
 - Removal of regions with extreme high or low global depth
-- Removal of regions with a certain amount of missing data
+- Global filtering of sites based on missing data
 - Multiple filter sets from user-provided BED files that can be intersected with other enabled filters (for instance, performing analyses on neutral sites and genic regions separately)